Trino11/taps_backend/readme.md

 ## Using env file

 Here, you will need to do the [dockerfile](#building-with-dockerfile) or [native](#native) option since you will need to build the project.
-You need to set a `.env` file in the root of the project and those are the variables that you can change.
+You need to create a `.env` file in the root of the project and those are the variables that you can change.
+Put your value inside the "".
+- JWTKEY=""
+- KEYSSN=""
+- DBHOST=""
+- PORT=""
-- ...
+- DBPORT=""
-- ...
+- DBUSER=""
-- ...
+- DBPASSWORD=""
-- ...
+- DBDATABASE=""

+By example: `PORT="3000"`

 # Using the app